andyfangdz/django-asyncmailer/README.rst

     # Fork this repository
     # Clone your fork
+    # Install virtualenvwrapper if you haven't:
+    # sudo pip install virtualenvwrapper
     mkvirtualenv -p python2.7 django-asyncmailer
     make develop

     # Make your feature branch
     git co -b feature_branch master

     # You can initiate the database and preview the app in the browser

     # Django < 1.8: